 Membership is offered in three main categories: Collaborative Partners, Coalition Members and Community Network.
 In addition, the coalition recognizes the importance of allies in all sectors of the community.
 See below for a description of each category.
 Talk to CATE staff if you are unsure about which membership type will work for you.

-The Collaborative Partner membership involves significant institutional participation in the leadership of the coalition as well as potential shared resources.
-To become a Collaborative Partner, an agency must strictly adhear to shared values, primarily serve victims of trafficking and CSE, and have full agency leadership buy in.
+Collaborative Partners (CPs) provide leadership for the coalition.
+CP membership involves significant institutional participation as well as potential shared resources.
+To become a Collaborative Partner, an agency must provide focused services to victims of trafficking or exploitation and uphold shared values and standards.

-Human Trafficking & Exploitation intersects with other social justice concerns, including sexual violence, domestic violence, substance use, etc. and stem from shared social and systemic causes.
-True collective Impact occurs only when we are willing to work together.
-Our Ally Network is made up of coalitions and community groups from differing sectors working together and supporting each other on intersecting social problems.
+Human trafficking and exploitation intersects with other social justice concerns, including sexual violence, domestic violence, substance use, etc. and stem from shared social and systemic causes.
+True collective impact occurs only when we are willing to work together.
+Our Ally Network is made up of coalitions and community groups from differing sectors working together and supporting each other on intersecting social problem.